There are two basic rights with respect to grandparents and their grandchild(ren): custody and visitation.

 Occasionally, parents may deny the grandparents the right to visitation.
 To receive rights to visitation, the grandparents must first demonstrate there was a meaningful relationship with the child(ren).

-If the court finds it acceptable, then grandparents will then have to demonstrate that such visitations against the wishes of the spouse(s) are the overall best interests of child(ren) in question.
-The Court is often hesitate towards the latter demand since child(ren) may be overcome with emotional anxiety.
+If the court finds it acceptable, then grandparents will then have to demonstrate that such visitations against the wishes of the spouse(s) are in the overall best interests of the child(ren) in question.
+The Court is often hesitant towards the latter demand since the child(ren) may be overcome with emotional anxiety.

 Some examples of Grandparents filling for visitation include:

-- Child(ren) born out of wedlock – grandparents may be granted visitations rights only after the actual paternity of the child(ren) has been established.
+- Child(ren) born out of wedlock – grandparents may be granted visitation rights only after the actual paternity of the child(ren) has been established.

 - Grandparents of a deceased parent: when one or both of the parents have died, grandparents may wish to file for visitation to maintain a continuing relationship with the child(ren)